 disp Description

 IN Input queue.

 LP Print on any line printer.

 LR Print on 580-12 line printer.

 LS Print on 580-16 line printer.

 LT Print on 580-20 line printer.

+LX Print on 5870 printer.

 NO Input queue, no output.

-\mathtt{PL} Plotter.
+PL Plotter.

 PR Same as LP.

 PU Punch (specific punch type must be entered in the ec field).

+disp Description

-TO Input queue, output to wait queue.
+TO TT Input queue, output to wait queue.
+Wait queue.

-TT Wait queue.

 WT Same as TT.

-ec

-The user program enters an external characteristics code if QAC is to consider only files with particular external characteristics (the program must also set bit 9, or 10, addr+7).
+ec The user program enters an external characteristics code if QAC is to consider only files with particular external characteristics (the program must also set bit 9, or 10, addr+7).
 QAC enters the external characteristics code of the file that is attached during a GET request.